make contact through the "Make

 a large proportion of our domains are .uk, we shall now set out the uk transfer

 UK domains, we will initiate your transfer at Nominet

-not for profit company who governs .uk domain names) and you will receive an e-mail
+not for profit company which governs .uk domain names) and you will receive an e-mail

 from them asking you to accept the transfer.